ml-archive/CoreDataDandy/README.md

 **@primaryKey**

 Add this decoration to the entity's userInfo to specify which property on the entity functions as its primaryKey.
+For iOS 9 and later, use uniqueConstraints instead.

 **@mapping**